darkoverlordofdata/vala-emscripten/readme.md

 * Works with SDL2.
 * Both vala and genie, but vala has fewer limitations.

 Vala compiles to C, so it can target emscripten.
+That seems like a no brainer.
-The problem is, there is no GLib, or GObject.
+The problem is, there is no runtime - Vala uses GLib for it's runtime, and there is no glib port for Emscripten.

-using https://github.com/radare/posixvala to show the way, we can hack parts of GLib back to life.
+https://github.com/radare/posixvala shows how we can hack the runtime back to life, by supplying missing GLib implementation.

+I'm taking this hack further, re-fitting selected glib modules to work in emscripten.
+There is also no GObject in Emscripten.
+This limits it to compact class. so I've added a preprocessing step to inject automatic reference counting into classes tagged by 'subclassing' Object.

-## performance
+## status
-wow - as fast as desktop!
+work in progress. my game compiles and runs on both desktop and escriptem, same code except the main loop.

 ## oop limitations
-Compact classes are limited:

 * no regex
 * no virtual or override